ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

     If at any stage before the `save` command is entered, access is lost due to committing a configuration change, rebooting the VRA will return it back to the last save point, restoring access.{tip}

-2. To enhance security, now that SSH login is successful via the private network, public network access to the VRA is removed along with userid/password authentication.
+2. To enhance security, now that SSH login is successful via the private network, userid/password authentication is disabled.

     ```
     vyatta@gateway1:-$ configure